MileHacker Logo

 • Services: Didi Express (economy), Didi Premier (higher-end), Taxi (licensed taxis via app).

-• Registration: Chinese phone number required; linking foreign credit cards can be difficult.
+• Registration: Chinese phone number required; linking foreign credit cards may be challenging.

 • Safety: journeys tracked; verify driver/vehicle details match the app.